 Now let me once again ask a question of the reader: What do you think?
 How might binary skills affect your play experience?
 Or do you have another idea for skills that I might not have considered?

-That's it for the examination of the Shattered Dominion base mechanics!
+That's it for the examination of the Age of Ambition base mechanics!
 I hope its been useful to anyone interested in game design or who might be interested in the games we have in the works.
 Tune in next week for the next post in the design series!